 - Chairperson/President: This member is responsible for running board meetings, representing the board and the company at events, and generally keeping the board functioning.

 - Vice Chairperson/Vice President: This member assists the president and will take over as chair if the existing chair leaves.
 Not all boards appoint a vice president.
-Particularly small companies may not need a direct line of succession for board leadership.
+Particularly small organizations may not need a direct line of succession for board leadership.

-- Secretary: This member takes the board meeting minutes and is also responsible for general record-keeping.
+- Secretary: This member takes the board meeting management and is also responsible for general record-keeping.
 Most states require corporations to keep such records, so the secretary position is vital to keeping your business in compliance with state law.

 - Treasurer: This member manages and reports on the company’s finances.
 Many small corporations combine the secretary and treasurer roles into one.